First-sale doctrine: Overview of copyright law application

-Copyright law grants a copyright owner an exclusive right "to distribute copies or phonorecords of the copyrighted work to the public by sale or other transfer of ownership, or by rental, lease, or lending".
-This is called a "distribution right" and differs from the copyright owner's "reproduction right" which involves making copies of the copyrighted works.
+Copyright law grants a copyright holder an exclusive right "to distribute copies or phonorecords of the copyrighted work to the public by sale or other transfer of ownership, or by rental, lease, or lending".
+This is called a "distribution right" and differs from the copyright holder's "reproduction right" which involves making copies of the copyrighted works.
 Rather than the right to copy, the distribution right involves the right to transfer physical copies or phonorecords (i.e., recorded music) of the copyrighted work.
 For example, the distribution right could be infringed when a retailer acquires and sells to the public unlawfully made audio or video tapes.
 Although the retailer may not have copied the work in any way and may not have known that the tapes were made unlawfully, they nevertheless infringe the distribution right by the sale.
-The distribution right allows the copyright owner to seek redress from any member in the chain of distribution.
+The distribution right allows the copyright holder to seek redress from any member in the chain of distribution.

 The first-sale doctrine creates a basic exception to the copyright holder's distribution right.
-Once the work is lawfully sold or even transferred gratuitously, the copyright owner's interest in the material object in which the copyrighted work is embodied is exhausted.
+Once the work is lawfully sold or even transferred gratuitously, the copyright holder's interest in the material object in which the copyrighted work is embodied is exhausted.
 The owner of the material object can then dispose of it as they see fit.
 Thus, one who buys a copy of a book is entitled to resell it, rent it, give it away, or destroy it.
-However, the owner of the copy of the book will not be able to make new copies of the book because the first-sale doctrine does not limit the restrictions allowed by the copyright owner's reproduction right.
-The rationale of the doctrine is to prevent the copyright owner from restraining the free alienability of goods.
-Without the doctrine, a possessor of a copy of a copyrighted work would have to negotiate with the copyright owner every time they wished to dispose of their copy.
+However, the owner of the copy of the book will not be able to make new copies of the book because the first-sale doctrine does not limit the restrictions allowed by the copyright holder's reproduction right.
+The rationale of the doctrine is to prevent the copyright holder from restraining the free alienability of goods.
+Without the doctrine, a possessor of a copy of a copyrighted work would have to negotiate with the copyright holder every time they wished to dispose of their copy.
 After the initial transfer of ownership of a legal copy of a copyrighted work, the first-sale doctrine eliminates the copyright holder's right to control ownership of that specific copy.